-

 I found a stray but cannot bring it to you, can you meet me to pick up the stray animal?

-A stray animal is an animal that you find loose and/or that you have been caring for 29 days or less.
+A stray animal is an animal that you find loose and/or that you have been caring for 29 days or less.If I find an injured stray animal, will you provide medical treatment for the injured animal?

 I live in unincorporated Jefferson County where there are no leash laws.
-If my animal is found running loose will it be picked up?
+If my animal is found running loose, will it be picked up?

 If your animal is uncontained and does not have a current rabies vaccination tag, it can be picked up by Animal Care and Control and impounded.